|9-12 June 2014||5th of May 2014||Tallinn, Estonia||

 In 2014, the course will be offered twice.
 The first iteration, offered by the Centre, will be held in Tallinn, Estonia 9-12 June, immediately following CyCon, the Centre's annual conference on cyber conflict.
 A special discount price of 300 € for the course is offered to all CyCon participants.

 The curricula of both iterations are nearly identical.
-The Tallinn version is run over four full days, the Oberammergau over 3 full days and two half days.
+The Tallinn course is run over four full days, the Oberammergau course over 3 full days and two half days.
+Please note that the curricula may be subject to minor changes.